My first response is one of congratulations. Then comes the tough part: recommending an agency. It’s such a huge variable.

 - What support do they offer foster parents (aside from licensing classes)?

 - How easy/difficult is it to complete the required 20 hours a year of continuing education?

 - What types of foster homes do they support?
 (Examples: therapeutic, basic, etc.)

 - How busy can they keep us?
 How busy do we want to be?

 - What are the ages of children that made the transition from foster to adopt last year with this agency?
 This is a critical question if you are looking for a baby or a child of a specific age.

 - How will they support case-related hearings and mediation?

-When you are anxious to get a child, it is easy to focus on doing things “right” so the agency likes you.
+When you are anxious to be matched with a child, it is easy to focus on doing things “right” so the agency likes you.
 The true focus should be, do you like the agency?
 Do the workers have personalities you can mesh with?
 Do they seem honest and above board?
 Are you comfortable?